Alan Freed Collection

-- Freed is hired for his first broadcasting job by WKST in New Castle, Pa., as host of a nightly classical music program.
+- First broadcasting job by WKST in New Castle, Pa., as host of a nightly classical music program.

-- Hired as a disc jockey at WAKR-AM in Akron, Ohio, playing hot jazz and pop recordings.
+- Disc jockey at WAKR-AM in Akron, Ohio, playing hot jazz and pop recordings.

 - 1951 July 11

-- Leo Mintz convinces him to emcee a rhythm and blues program on WJW-AM in Cleveland.
+- Convinced by Leo Mintz to emcee a rhythm and blues program on WJW-AM in Cleveland.